 Retinopathy: Definition, causes and treatment

-There are several types of retinopathy, depending on the underlying cause, including:
+There are several types of retinopathy, depending on the underlying cause.
+The most common kinds of retinopathy include:

-In many cases, successfully managing blood glucose levels can help slow or even stop the progression of diabetic retinopathy.
+In many cases, successfully managing blood glucose levels with diet, exercise and (if necessary) daily medication can help slow or even stop the progression of diabetic retinopathy.

 SEE RELATED: Can diabetes cause glaucoma?